 Description

-This showy, short-lived perennial, often grown as an annual, bears single to semi-double, mixed-color flowers from early June until late fall, and has dark-green, grass-like foliage.
-Thomas Jefferson grew China Pinks along his winding flower border in 1807, along with Sweet Williams and Carnations.
-Although it's fringed petals resemble the perennial Fringed Pink (D. superbus), this species has no fragrance.
+This showy, short-lived perennial, often grown as an annual, bears single to semi-double, mixed-color flowers from early June until late fall.
+Thomas Jefferson grew China Pinks along his winding flower border in 1807.
+Although its fringed petals resemble the perennial Fringed Pink (D. superbus), this species has no fragrance.
 Jefferson-documented: This plant was documented by Thomas Jefferson in his Garden Book, Notes on the State of Virginia, or other writings.

-Sow seeds indoors 6-8 weeks before last frost date at 60˚F. Transplant to 3" pots once they have several true leaves, then harden off and transplant outdoors after last frost.
+Sow seeds indoors 6-8 weeks before the last frost date.
+Transplant to 3" pots once they have several true leaves, then harden off and transplant outdoors into well-drained soil after the last frost.
 Prefers afternoon shade in warmer climates.
 Approximately 85-90 seeds per packet.

 Share photos of your garden with us! @Monticelloshop #PlantingHistory